hasura/graphql-engine/docs/graphql/manual/actions/create.rst

 The above definition means:

-* This action will be available in your GraphQL schema as a mutation called ``login``
+* This action will be available in your GraphQL schema as a mutation called ``login``.
 * It accepts two arguments called ``username`` and ``password`` of type ``String!``.
 * It returns an output type called ``LoginResponse``.
 * ``LoginResponse`` is a simple object type with a field called ``accessToken`` of type ``String!``.